BloomBooks/BloomDesktop/ReadMe.md

 ``gulp watch``

-to keep less and jade (pug) up to date if you're working in those kinds of files.
+to keep less and pug up to date if you're working in those kinds of files.

 ## Building C# Source Code ##